Pyeonjeon

-Pyeonjeon, (aka "(편전)", "Junjun") or aegisal ("애기살" or "baby arrow" or sometimes "mini-arrow") is a short arrow or bolt, shot using a longer bamboo arrow guide called the tongah in Korean archery.
-The tongah (aka "Tong-ah") allows you to draw a short arrow at a full draw length with a full sized bow, it is an overdraw device.
+Aegisal ("애기살" or "baby arrow" or sometimes "mini-arrow") or Pyeonjeon, (aka "(편전)", "Junjun") is a short arrow or bolt, shot using a longer bamboo arrow guide called the Deotsal (Tong-ah) in Korean archery.
+The tongah (aka "Tong-ah") allows one to draw a short arrow at a full draw length with a full sized bow, it is an overdraw device.
 A tongah used with a bow looks somewhat similar to a crossbow.
-The Japanese had a similar arrow called a "Kudaya" ("管矢"), that was loosed through a pipe.
+The Japanese had a similar arrow called a "Kudaya", that was loosed through a pipe.

 Advantages

 There are several advantages in shooting a shorter arrow, the shorter arrow is lighter (which means they're faster) and more aerodynamic.
 They shoot with a higher velocity which results in greater range and hits the target more quickly.
 Their speed and small size also made it harder for enemies to see them coming.
 Their higher speed and aerodynamic efficiency means they penetrate armour better at range.
 Broken arrows could also be recycled into short arrows.

 In military archery, infantry troops with bows and arrows on the ground routinely used boys behind the front line to run and collect the arrows fired by the enemy that missed.
 This quickly re-supplied the front line troops with the missiles used against them that went too high or to the sides of the unit.
 A number of efforts over time were invented to prevent the enemy from responding with the arrows fired against them.
 The Pyeonjeon is one method, as opposing forces who lacked an overdraw device/tong-ah would be unable to use the short arrows on the field (though experienced opposition archers who figured out how the Pyeonjeon was fired or who were already equipped with an overdraw device similar to the tong-ah may have been able to re-use such arrows).